-Whilst some of your wedding plans, perhaps even your wedding date itself, may be up in the air at the moment during these uncertain COVID times with restricted travel options, there’s a lot of things that you can do to remove or reduce the stress and uncertainty.
+Whilst some of your wedding plans, perhaps even your wedding date itself, may be up in the air at the moment during these uncertain COVID times with lockdowns and restricted travel options, there’s a lot of things that you can do to remove or reduce the stress and uncertainty.